wadmiraal/wadmiraal.net/.phrozn/entries/index.markdown

-layout: default.twig
+title: My title
-tags: [my tag, web, test]
+tags:
+  - my tag
+  - web
+  - test
 ---
-this is index page
+this is the index page

 # Title